 As a conductor and passionate advocate for new music, Prosser has conducted over 60 world premiere performances of works by young and emerging composers.
 He has held posts with the Sospiro New Music Vocal Ensemble, The Riverside Chamber Symphony, and most recently served as the Director of the UTSA New Music Lab.
 He is the Co-Founder and Executive Director of Tetractys, a new music concert series based in Austin, Texas that is dedicated to performing the works of living composers and commissioning new works by composers from the Austin area.

 Prior to his current appointment at The China Conservatory of Music, Prosser held teaching positions at The University of Texas at Austin’s Butler School of Music as a Kent Kennan Graduate Teaching Fellow in Music Composition and was the recipient of the Robert Jeffry Womack Endowed Presidential Scholarship.
 From 2017 – 2020 he served as a Lecturer in the Music Theory and Composition Department at The University of Texas at San Antonio.

-Prosser received his DMA in music composition from the University of Texas at Austin (DMA), the University of Oregon (M. Mus., 2010), Louisiana State University (B. Music).
-His mentors include composers Robert Kyr, David Crumb, Yevgeniy Sharlat, Dan Welcher, Russell Pinkston, Dinos Constantinides, Robert Livingston Aldridge, and Liduino Pitombeira.
-In 2017, he joined the faculty of the UTSA Music Department where he serves as a Lecturer of music theory and composition.
+Prosser holds degrees in music composition from the University of Texas at Austin (DMA), the University of Oregon (M. Music), and Louisiana State University (B. Music).
+His mentors include composers Robert Kyr, David Crumb, Yevgeniy Sharlat, Russell Pinkston, Dinos Constantinides, Robert Livingston Aldridge, and Liduino Pitombeira.
+In addition, he has studied conducting with Hirvo Surva, Robert Carnochan, and Robert Ponto.